题目

 C.It is led by a Southern Ireland team.

-D.It has been completed within four years.
+D.It has been completed within four years.2.How will computers sense users" moods?A.Through a screen.

 B.Through a keyboard.